couchbase/subjson/README.md

-# subjson - quickly manipulate JSON subfields in pure C
+# subjson - quickly manipulate JSON subfields

 This is high performance string library which can manipulate JSON documents.
 It does so by performing simple string substitutions on _regions_ of the